cds-snc/gcds-docs/src/en/styles/colour/colour.md

 Only use base tokens when you've already checked for global tokens and you need something else for building your own components, tokens, or even images.

-Use base design tokens to:
+Use base colour design tokens to:

 - Fill a gap when no global tokens are available.
 - Design a custom visual, drawing from the full colour palette.